fastify/fastify/docs/Hooks.md

     done()
   },
   preParsing: function (request, reply, done) {
-    // this hook will always be executed after the shared `preParsing` hooks done()
+    // This hook will always be executed after the shared `preParsing` hooks done()
   },
   preValidation: function (request, reply, done) {
-    // this hook will always be executed after the shared `preValidation` hooks done()
+    // This hook will always be executed after the shared `preValidation` hooks done()
   },
   preHandler: function (request, reply, done) {
-    // this hook will always be executed after the shared `preHandler` hooks done()
+    // This hook will always be executed after the shared `preHandler` hooks done()
   },
   // // Example with an array.
 All hooks support this syntax.
   //
   // preHandler: [function (request, reply, done) {
-  //   // this hook will always be executed after the shared `preHandler` hooks
+  //   // This hook will always be executed after the shared `preHandler` hooks
   //   done()
   // }],
   preSerialization: (request, reply, payload, done) => {
-    // manipulate the payload
+    // Manipulate the payload
     done(null, payload)
   },
   handler: function (request, reply) {